- The USB debugging guidance which follows is meant to be used with the Digi AnywhereUSB Plus (2, 8, 24) line of products only.

 - Use the arrow-curving-right icon to Enter directory.

 files by highlighting each of the two filenames in turn, then selecting the Download file

 In the AnywhereUSB Manager client software menu, access the Help

-, then attach the zip file with your email reply
+, then attach the zip file to your email reply

-If the resulting .zip file is too large for email, the Digi Tech Support Engineer your working with can provide an ftp folder for your convenience to upload the files to - please coordinate as necessary
+If the resulting .zip file is too large for email, the Digi Tech Support Engineer your working with can provide a Box folder so you can upload the files - please coordinate as necessary

 : Be sure to include the time when the replicated issue occurred (Step 12) in your email with the logs etc attached, so that the behavior of interest can be cross-referenced within the logfiles you're providing.